biancavlz/Rails-Rest-API/README.md

 * You can use POSTMAN chrome extension

-* Or open the rails console terminal for testing inch check if the responses are working
+* Or open the rails console terminal for testing it and check the responses

 ```
 $ rails console